TurtleP/hbupdater/README.md

 ## Requirements

-The main requirements are `3dstools` and `switch-tools`, which can be obtained from [`devkitpro-pacman`](https://devkitpro.org/wiki/devkitPro_pacman).
+The optional requirements are `3dstools` and `switch-tools`, which can be obtained from [`devkitpro-pacman`](https://devkitpro.org/wiki/devkitPro_pacman).
 These have tools which can build respective metadata and RomFS images needed.
 However, you can also set the individual title/description/author information yourself instead.

 ## Usage